 The Academic Achievement Certificate Program is designed to provide a list of the knowledge that a student has acquired in a certain area of study.
 Each certificate will list the area of concentration and the courses taken.
 The certificate will be signed by the Principal and the department supervisor and will be suitable for college and business entrance portfolios.
 To receive a certificate the student must achieve a grade of "C" or better in the courses listed under each area noted below.
 With a wise choice of electives, a student could qualify for two certificates.
 The Academic Achievement areas and their required courses are:

 Computer Technology

+App Development

 Computer Applications

 Photo Editing and Web Design

-Multimedia & Business Presentations
+Desktop Publishing & Multimedia Presentations

 Computer Repair & Maintenance

-Keyboarding

-Advanced Photo Editing for Business or
+Photo Editing for Business

-Advanced Programming for Business

 Programming for Business

 Accounting Technology